 Wallflower takes two forms, a 90 minute version and a durational version which transforms the performance into an epic, exhausting 5-hour piece – the dancers grappling with the effort of memory as bodies and minds tire, hurt, slow and repeat.

-We’ve begun to document a vast record of hundreds of remembered dances, a multi-volume, typed and indexed archive which begins with dances from early rehearsals and always ends with the last dance… To date, it would take over a day and a half to dance them all, and by the time you read this, there may well be hundreds more.
+From the audience a fourth performer documents each dance in an ever-expanding archive, a vast record of thousands of remembered dances, which begins with dances from early rehearsals and always ends with the last dance.
+To date, it would take over two days to dance them all, and by the time you read this, there may well be hundreds more.

 1-3 February 2017 | PuSh Festival | Vancouver, CA

 20-22 October 2016 | UK Premiere | Dance Umbrella | Battersea Arts Centre, London, UK